quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 (see {{vers-info}}).
 This contains the list of versions that the client knows its first flight is compatible with.

-In order to do compatible version negotiation, the server MUST select one of these versions that (1) it supports and (2) it knows is compatible with the client's chosen version.
+In order to perform compatible version negotiation, the server MUST select one of these versions that (1) it supports and (2) it knows is compatible with the client's chosen version.
 Once the server has selected a version, termed the "negotiated version", it then attempts